 My general areas of study are political communication and mass media.
 My work is guided primarily by traditional political communication scholarship, as well as social psychological work on media effects and sociological theories of social movements and collective action.
 I conduct mixed methods research, utilizing quantitative content analysis, surveys, experiments, archival research, interviews, and ethnography.
 My research interests fall into two broad categories: transgender politics and graphic design.

 The main focus of my research in this area is communication pertaining to the transgender community in the political realm.
 This includes the relationship between mainstream media and the transgender community, as well as the strategic communications of the transgender movement.
 I also study the effects of media representations of transgender individuals and identities on social and political attitudes.

 My research in this area focuses broadly on the processes of production in graphic design and typography.
 This includes the encoding of meaning in the design process, the design of visual identity in political campaigns (both electoral and activist), and the collective action of design art worlds.
 I am also interested in the perception of meaning in type, as well as the use of graphically designed resources by citizens to engage in political speech.

-The influence of new patterns of media consumption on parasocial contact effects
+The influence of media consumption patterns on the effects of representations of transgender people

 Media system dependency and transgender political misinformation